splunk/corona_virus/README.md

     1. This is a static analysis of the Coronavirus.
 1. Coronavirus - Timelapse
     1. This is a timelapse of the Coronavirus from the first day it was detected, until the current day.
+1. Confirmed Cases/Locations Overlay
+    1. This is a dashboard that can be used to overlay locations of your choosing, with confirmed cases of COVID-19.
+By default, we are simply using U.S. State Capitals as an example.
+But you can choose to modify locations.csv to fit your own purposes.

 ## Lookup Table Updating